manas-kgp112/GTZAN-Music-Genre-Classification/README.md

 ![artifacts folder structure](/custom_img/artifacts.jpg)

-**-> data : 3 folders & 2 files**
+- **data : 3 folders & 2 files**

     - features (folder) : contains the extracted features {spectrogram, mfcc, zcr etc.} in .npz format

     - genres_original : contains all the audio files in .mp3 format

     - images_original : some extracted feature images given with extracted dataset.

     - 2 csv's already with dataset

-**-> models : 3 models**
+- **-> models : 3 models**

     - contains the saved models after training.

-**-> performance : .txt files**
+- **-> performance : .txt files**

     - contains performance metrics for models trained on data using the csv's (not the extracted features)

-**-> plots : .png files**
+- **-> plots : .png files**

     - contains confusion matrix for the final ensemble model trained on extracted features.

-** -> transformed_data : 2 .csv **
+- **-> transformed_data : 2 .csv**

     - contains csv files of transformed data while training models using csv data.

-<------   EOS   -------->

 2. res : Contains the jupyter notebooks used as the base for creating the models and pipelines.
 Contains 4 notebooks.
 [GenreClassification.ipynb](./res/GenreClassification.ipynb) is trained with dataset csv's and rest are with extracted features.

-<------   EOS   -------->

 3. src : This is the main folder of the project, it contains all the scripts for running our project such as data_inigestion pipelines, data_transformation pipelines, model_training pipelines etc.It also contains all the custom logs and configuration files.

-<------   EOS   -------->

 4. config : Contains configuration and parameters .yaml files.

-<------   EOS   -------->

 5. logs: contains all the log files